12345amar/Fronted-Development/react/README.md

 Stateful =>  class is a stateful
 # state behaviour =>
  1. it updates componet value in asynchronic behaviour
- 2. if we want to update state value in UI directlythen we can use callback/promise
+ 2. if we want to update state value in UI directly then we can use callback/promise

 # components =>
 component is a a component is a reusable, self-contained building block that part of the user interface which recieves props and return a react elements.